 This is the most high tech ground we have seen.
 It allows you to ground to just about anything.
 Due to it’s magnetic properties, you can get a good ground connection on any project.

 Despite its small size, this clamp has 90 lbs of magnetic strength.
 Once you set it up, it won’t move at all throughout the course of your project.

 The newer design keeps this clamp cooler throughout the course of a project.
-It won’t heat up on you as easily as other models.
+It won’t heat up on you as easily as other models due to its insulation.

 Coming in at only .6 lbs, this clamp is a small little powerhouse.
 Although it is generally pricier than other models, we think it offers much more than any other clamp.
 Once we tried the magnet ground, we were seriously impressed.

-If you’re looking for a high end ground clamp that will turn some heads, the Magswitch is worth a look.
+If you’re looking for a high end ground clamp that will turn some heads on the job site, the Magswitch is worth a look.

 Tweco 200 Amp Magnetic Ground Clamp